 Multilevel structural evaluation of signed directed social networks based on Balance Theory

-Balance theory explains the forces behind the structure of social systems, which are commonly modeled as static undirected signed networks.
-We expand this modeling approach to incorporate directionality of edges, and consider three levels of analysis: triads, subgroups, and the whole network.
-For triad-level balance, we operationalize a new measure by utilizing semicycles that satisfy the condition of transitivity.
-For subgroup-level balance, we propose measures of cohesiveness (intra-group solidarity) and divisiveness (inter-group antagonism) to capture balance within and among subgroups of the network using the most fitting partition of nodes into two groups.
-For network-level balance, we re-purpose the normalized line index to incorporate directionality, and provide the proportion of edges whose position suits balance.
-Through extensive computational analysis, we quantify and analyze patterns of social structure in triads, subgroups, and the whole network across a range of social settings from college students and Wikipedia editors to philosophers and Bitcoin traders.
-We then apply our multilevel framework of analysis to examine balance in temporal and multilayer networks, which demonstrates the generalizability of our approach to evaluating balance, and leads to new observations on balance with respect to time and layer dimensions.
-Our complementary findings on a variety of social networks highlight the need to evaluate balance at different levels.
+Balance theory explains how network structural configurations relate to tension in social systems, which are commonly modeled as static undirected signed graphs.
+We expand this modeling approach by incorporating directionality of edges and considering three levels of analysis for balance assessment: triads, subgroups, and the whole network.
+For triad-level balance, we develop a new measure by utilizing semicycles that satisfy the condition of transitivity.
+For subgroup-level balance, we propose measures of cohesiveness (intra-group solidarity) and divisiveness (inter-group antagonism) to capture balance within and among subgroups.
+For network-level balance, we re-purpose the normalized line index to incorporate directionality and assess balance based on the proportion of edges whose position suits balance.
+Through comprehensive computational analyses, we quantify, analyze, and compare patterns of social structure in triads, subgroups, and the whole network across a range of social settings.
+We then apply our multilevel framework to examine balance in temporal and multilayer networks to demonstrates the generalizability of our approach.
+In most cases, we find relatively high balance across the three levels; providing another confirmation of balance theory.
+We also deliver empirical evidence for the argument that balance at different levels is not the same social phenomenon measured at different scales, but represents different properties (triadic balance, internal cohesion and external division of subgroups, and overall network polarization), and should therefore be evaluated independently from one another.
 We propose a comprehensive yet parsimonious approach to address this need.

 Keywords: World, computational social science, computer science, conflicts, graph theory, information networks, information sciences, mathematical models, network science, operations research, optimization models, social conflicts, social network, social structure, social system